garyfleming/tdd-is-my-shame/README.md

 In this talk, you'll understand TDD better, how to be more effective, and how to let go of that little voice that says you should do more.

+## 100 Chars or less

+"I don't do much Test-Driven Development; it's my shame."
+Let's change this together.

 ## Key Outcomes

 * You'll know when you should be using TDD, and when not.
 * You'll understand what "Driven" really means in this context.
 * You'll see a number of practical tips and techniques to stop your tests becoming unmanageable.

+## Agenda

+The rough agenda (subject to rearrangement) is:

+* 5-10 minutes explaining what TDD is and isn't.
+* 10 minutes or so on why people feel the way they do about TDD and why they probably shouldn't
+* 10 minutes on how to use TDD effectively
+* 15 minutes on interactive examples of where people go wrong

 # History